elearning-x/certificat-ia/Part_1/1.6/p1_6_2_lab_solutions_qualitative_en.md

 We want to determine if these eight provenances are identical.

-1. Data Import Import the data from the file `eucalyptus_camaldulensis.txt` and provide a numerical summary. \[Use the `astype` method on the DataFrame columns and the `describe` method on the DataFrame instance.\]
+1. Import the data from the file `eucalyptus_camaldulensis.txt` and provide a numerical summary. \[Use the `astype` method on the DataFrame columns and the `describe` method on the DataFrame instance.\].
+In Fun Campus, the datasets are located in the `data/` directory.

   ```{code-cell} python
   camal = pd.read_csv("data/eucalyptus_camaldulensis.txt", header=0, sep=" ", decimal=",")